Blac Chyna Says Baby Dream Is ‘So Silly,’ As She Fights For Her Relationship

 But Blac Chyna and Rob Kardashian have apparently remained on friendly terms since the split, as the two reunited to celebrate Rob’s 30th birthday last week.

-A source who attended the birthday celebration told People that Blac Chyna even bought black and gold balloons and a gift for her former fiancé and father of her baby girl.
+A source who attended the birthday celebration told People that Blac Chyna even bought black and gold balloons and a gift for her former fiance and father of her baby girl.

 “It was civil despite all the custody drama.”